Redwood Coast California, USA Travel Guide

 Consider your travel style for exploring the Redwood Coast's surroundings.

-Self-driving is almost a necessity for day trips.
-It grants maximum flexibility and access to trailheads and viewpoints.
+Self-driving is almost an essential for day trips.
+It grants maximum flexibility and entry to trailheads and viewpoints.

 Some local tour operators may arrange guided day trips.
 These tours eliminate the need for self-driving.